-Mobair and Panagna cloth, both striped and plain are resuming their wonted favor and all-around unefulmuss in the development of mitra- tions, and a charming way of keep- muslin bags fluttering in the wind. amart tailor-mades.
-The model ing in that healthy condition so consketched is contrived of striped Pan- ducive to beauty.-Black and White. as twelve of these fine pre-revolumma cloth, having a circular skirt, distinguished with a rather unusual-Ir cut fromt panel in which the match.
-Around the bottom mirt is a fold of its own mapiped with moi silk in the the cultiway cost is short, falling a few inches below the hips squeezed and shaken. tens with three buttons.
-It od with revers moire, stitchwate light silk soutache.
-There t haps of the moire, also with photo and elenature.
+woulted favor and all-around useful- ing antidote to the fatigue of func- suds and dried in the sunshine in mass in the development of ultra- tions, and a charming way of keep- muslin bags fluttering in the wind. ament tailor-mades.
+The model ing in that healthy condition so consketched is contrived of striped Pan- ducive to beauty.-Black and White. as twelve of these fine pre-revolumma cloth, having a circular skirt, distinguished with a rather unusual-In seut front panel in which the swirt is a fold of its own masiped with moi silk in the siew inches below the hips squeezed and shaken. stens with three buttons.
+It with revers moire, stitchwith light silk soutache.
+There at flaps of the moire, also